Clairlea: Education

 Because TCDSB does not operate a secondary school in Clairlea, TCDSB students residing in Clairlea attend secondary schools in adjacent neighbourhoods.

 The French first language school boards Conseil scolaire Viamonde (CSV) and the Conseil scolaire catholique MonAvenir (CSCM) also serves students residing Clairlea.
 However, neither school board operates an institution in the neighbourhood, requiring them to attend CSV or CSCM schools in adjacent neighbourhoods.

 Recreation

-The Warden Woods ravine is the landmark of the neighbourhood, offering some downtown nature following Massey Creek east of Pharmacy Avenue to St. Clair Avenue.
+The Gus Harris Trail (Warden Woods Park) is a landmark of the neighbourhood, offering some downtown nature following Massey Creek east of Pharmacy Avenue to St. Clair Avenue.

+Another top attraction is the Detonia Park Golf Course, located on the east side of Victoria Park Avenue, just north of Danforth Avenue.
+It is a challenging scenic course that is ideal for beginners and advanced players looking to practice their short game.

 Warden Hilltop Community Centre holds the distinction of being the first public building in Toronto to be LEED (Leadership in Energy and Environmental Design) Silver certified.
 It features a geothermal heating and cooling system, green roof and solar power.
 The centre includes a double gym, weight room, teaching kitchen and preschool area.
-The Warden Hilltop Community Centre is named after Hilltop Boarding and Riding Stables, also known as the Three Gaits Stables that was previously on the site.
+The Warden Hilltop Community Centre is named after Hilltop Boarding and Riding Stables, also known as the Three Gaits Stables, that was previously on the site.